tofuux/PDFMerger/README.md

 # PDFMerger
-This is a project containing python code required to merge multiple pdfs and can also split a pdf
+This is a project containing python code required to merge multiple pdfs and can also split a pdf.